 If your COVID-19 vaccination records are not in the provincial online database, we encourage you to submit your proof of vaccinations to help public health agencies monitor vaccine coverage.
 If you were vaccinated in Ontario, your records are likely already in the database.
 You can verify and access your records online through the provincial system (COVaxON).
-For example, your records are in the system if you were vaccinated at a pharmacy, a public health clinic, or by your health care provider.
+For example, your records are in the system if you were vaccinated at a pharmacy, a public health clinic, or by a health care provider in Ontario.

 Proof of vaccination

 Once your vaccination records (for example, immunization record or proof of vaccination certificate (PVC)) are added to the provincial online database, you will be able to access a digital enhanced vaccination record with a QR code.

 Please read this information before completing the form.

 - If you currently live in Sudbury and districts and your vaccination record is not recorded in the provincial database (COVaxON), Public Health Sudbury & Districts can add your record to COVaxON for you.

 - Please use the form below to submit your personal information and proof of your vaccination(s).
 Public Health will input the information into COVaxON.
 If we need additional information from you to complete your record, we will contact you directly.

 - If you received vaccines outside of Canada that are not currently offered in Canada, Public Health will review your COVID-19 vaccine records and provide you with advice based on guidance from the Ontario Ministry of Health.
 If you received a vaccine that is not offered in Canada, you may need one additional dose of an mRNA vaccine.
 Use the form below to submit the proof of vaccination information that you currently have, regardless of which vaccines you received.